viparitakarani/Python_Repo/GUIMac/README.md

 # Python Projects for GUI in Mac

-using anaconda tools, and add the
+this is sample python files using GUI Librarries QT and GTK this files is running on anaconda python

 ## USING QT Librarry